jordanbchilds/jordanbchilds.github.io/content/posts/mcmc_introduction.md

 It remains to choose a covariance matrix, $\Sigma$, the choice of which is important for the efficiency of the inference scheme.
 Similarly to before, a quick exploration of parameter space is preferred.
 To achieve this, a covariance matrix is needed that shows similar correlations to the posterior distribution and marginal variances which are not too big nor too small.
 Small marginal variances lead to slow exploration of the parameter space with many proposed values being accepted.
 Large marginal variances will lead to too few proposed values being accepted and slow exploration.

-In practice, ADD LINK \textcite{roberts_optimal_2001} proposed that the covariance matrix should depend on the posterior covariance and the number of parameters being inferred, suggesting that
+A common rule of thumb is that the covariance matrix should depend on the posterior covariance and the number of parameters being inferred, such that
 $$
     \text{Var} (\boldsymbol{\varepsilon}_j) = \frac{2.38^2}{m}\widehat{\text{Var}} (\boldsymbol{\theta}|\boldsymbol{x}).
 $$